 In addition to the scheduled passenger flights to New York, which were operated from March 2021, Finnair reopened the Chicago and Los Angeles routes in June 2021 and the Miami route was reopened for the winter season 2021/2022.
 Finnair also commenced direct flights from Stockholm to New York, Los Angeles and Miami during Q4 2021, which were, however, discontinued at the end of October 2022, and from Helsinki to Dallas in March and to Seattle in June 2022.
 As a result, North Atlantic ASKs in 2022 increased by 65.8 per cent compared to 2019 whereas RPKs increased only 13.7 per cent.
-On the other hand, ASKs and RPKs increased in 2022 by 195.4 and 460.9 per cent. respectively, year-on-year as no passenger flights to the United States were operated during the first two months of 2021 and only one weekly return flight to New York was operated between March and May 2021.
-Even though PLF increased by 27.7 percentage points to 58.5 per cent year-on-year, it remained weak.
-As in Asia, revenue overall was supported by the strong cargo operations.
+On the other hand, ASKs and RPKs increased in 2022 by 195.4 and 460.9 per cent respectively, year-on-year as no passenger flights to the United States were operated during the first two months of 2021 and only one weekly return Domestic traffic capacity increased by 80.6 per cent, RPKs by 92.5 per cent and the PLF by 4.3 flight to New York was operated between March and May 2021.
+Even though PLF increased by 27.7 percentage points to 70.3 per cent. percentage points to 58.5 per cent year-on-year, it remained weak.
+As in Asia, revenue overall was Ancillary supported by the strong cargo operations.

-ASKs grew by 208.5 per cent in European traffic, as loosened travel restrictions within Europe have had a meaningful and positive effect on demand from late summer 2021 onwards.
-In addition, Finnair started its cooperation with Qatar Airways during Q4 related to flights from Copenhagen, Stockholm and Helsinki to Doha.
-The figures for these three daily routes operated by Finnair were reported until the end of 2022 as a part of Europe, but from the beginning of 2023, they will be reported as a part of the new traffic area Middle East.
-RPKs grew by 251.4 per cent and the PLF by 9.1 percentage points to 74.9 per cent in European traffic.
+Ancillary revenue, consisting of e.g., various service fees and inflight sales, increased to 123.2 million ASKs grew by 208.5 per cent in European traffic, euros (44.1).
+Excess baggage, advance seat as loosened travel restrictions within Europe have reservations and frequent flyer programme related had a meaningful and positive effect on demand revenue were the largest ancillary categories. from late summer 2021 onwards.
+In addition, Finnair started its cooperation with Qatar Airways during Q4 related to flights from Copenhagen, Stockholm Cargo and Helsinki to Doha.
+The figures for these three Although Finnair operated a lower number of daily routes operated by Finnair were reported until the end of 2022 as a part of Europe, but from scheduled passenger flights, especially to Asia, the beginning of 2023, they will be reported as a compared to the pre-pandemic era, due to the part of the new traffic area Middle East.
+RPKs grew COVID-19 related restrictions as well as the closure by 251.4 per cent and the PLF by 9.1 percentage of the Russian airspace at the end of February, points to 74.9 per cent in European traffic. available scheduled cargo tonne kilometres